 That is just about all you need to make your own DIY scarecrow!!

 Lay your outfit out and tie off each arm and each leg with a rubberband a few inches in.
-This will keep your stuffing in, and also creates the illusion of hands and feet.
+This will keep your stuffing in and also creates the illusion of hands and feet.

 Once you have the arms and legs tied off you can start stuffing.
 Add your bubble wrap to your pants and then top.
-We secured top to the pants with suspenders.
+We secured the top to the pants with suspenders.
 You could also use safety pins instead.

-If you do not have bubble wrap you could use old newspaper or whatever recyclable material you have.
+If you do not have bubble wrap, you could use old newspaper or whatever recyclable material you have.
 In that case, you would probably want to keep the scarecrow under cover.

-To make our head we used a large balloon and covered it with burlap and tied it to the top of our stick.
+To make our head, we used a large balloon and covered it with burlap and tied it to the top of our stick.
 If you are using your scarecrow someplace you are concerned that birds may land on it or other critter, you may want to opt to stuff the head rather then use the balloon method.

 We then used a hot glue gun to attach to large buttons for eyes (you could use bottle caps too – if you don’t have buttons).

-Attach either to your stick or add a hook to the back to hang on a door!
+Attach either to a stick or add a hook to the back to hang on a door!
 We cut a small hole in the back of the pants (so you cannot see it from the front).
 We then ran the stick up through that hole, and out the neck of the shirt to attach our scarecrow to the stake (make sure you do this all behind the bubble wrap).

 Lastly, top it off your scarecrow with a hat, and enjoy!
 Want a more authentic scarecrow look?
 Pick up a little hay and add it as hands and feet, and a little coming out the neck area.